 In your backyard you might have fallen leaves, pine needles, straw, wood chips.
 You could visit a local saw mill and ask for some sawdust.
 Hook up with a lawn mowing company and take some of their dry waste off their hands.
 Visit a newsagent and gather newspaper and cardboard and rip it up.
 Ashes from your fire also work.

 Don’t let the ratio thing put you off.
 Just aim to use 1/3 manure type materials and 2/3 straw type stuff (they actually have varying ratios within them).
 Once you have gathered all the materials, the rest is easy.

 Build your quick compost pile

 Put your pile together by simply layering all of your ingredients, piling them up as high as you can.
 Water in between the layers (until you see water dripping out at the bottom).
 Then leave your heap alone for three or four days.

-A bit of love and in a matter of weeks, maybe three, maybe four, up to ten, you’ll have great compost.
-Rich, fertilizing, quick, organic compost.
+A bit of love and in a matter of weeks, maybe three, maybe four, up to 10, you’ll have great compost.
+Rich, fertilising, quick, organic compost.
 It didn’t take you all year, and your garden and paddocks will thank you for it.